 The Process

-Over the past several years, city leaders and staff engaged residents and experts to identify critical needs for the new Maintenance Operations Center and License & Passport Center.
+Over the past several years, city leaders and staff engaged residents and experts to identify critical needs for the new Public Works and Parks Operations Facility and License and Passport Center.

 2016 - 2018

-Recognizing the lack of space and aging infrastructure in both buildings, the City of Roseville conducted a space-needs assessment in 2017, which identified operational deficiencies in both the Public Works and License & Passport facilities.
+Recognizing the lack of space and aging infrastructure in both buildings, the city conducted a space-needs assessment in 2017, which identified operational deficiencies in both the Public Works and Parks Operations and License and Passport facilities.

 2019 -2022